okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Data can be published via an :term:`Application Programming Interface` (API).
 These interfaces have become very popular.
-They allow programmers to select specific portions of the data at a time, rather than providing all of the data in bulk as a large file.
+They allow programmers to select specific portions of the data, rather than providing all of the data in bulk as a large file.
 APIs are typically connected to a database which is being updated in real-time.
 This means that making information available via an API can ensure that it is up to